When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Introduction

-In fact, the diversity of preference data highlights this issue in how the training loss translates pairwise comparisons into learning signals.
-Figure~\ref{fig:main} illustrates this issue with two examples.
-In example 1, drawn from Safety task, the chosen response refuses a harmful query while the rejected response attempts to answer it.
-In example 2, from Reasoning task, the chosen response provides the correct coding solution while the rejected response contains a logical error that renders it entirely wrong.
-Both pairs reflect a clear notion of “good” versus “bad,” yet they differ significantly in representation distance: the safety pair is far apart in representation space, while the reasoning pair is close.
+This issue becomes especially consequential in realistic preference datasets, which contains meaningful comparisons where some pairs could differ dramatically in content, while others are nearly identical except for a single decisive mistake in response.
+Figure~\ref{fig:main} shows two example pairs.
+In example 1, drawn from Safety task, the chosen response \textit{refuses} a harmful query while the rejected response \textit{answers} it.
+In example 2, from Reasoning task, the chosen response provides the correct coding solution while the rejected response contains \textit{a logical error that renders it entirely wrong}.
+Both pairs reflect a clear notion of “good” versus “bad,” yet they differ significantly in representation distance: the safety pair is far apart in representation space, whereas the model struggles to separate the reasoning pair and therefore assigns them highly similar representations.
 Under the BT loss, such cases become problematic.
-Rather than true prediction error, representation distance disproportionately dictates the learning signal.
-Figure~\ref{fig:grad_by_category} shows that this effect extends beyond isolated cases and is visible across datasets.
+Rather than true prediction error, representation distance dictates the learning signal.
+Figure~\ref{fig:b_grad_norm} shows that this effect extends beyond isolated cases and is visible across datasets.

 To address this limitation, we propose \ours, which modifies the BT objective at the pair level by adaptively rescaling the gradient contribution of each preference pair.
 The raw BT update is driven by two parts: prediction error and representation distance.
 We show that the latter component can suboptimally inflate or suppress update size. \ours normalizes its magnitude so that the update size is mainly driven by prediction error.
 This modification ensures the intuition in parameter updates, that model performance determines the strength of learning signals. \ours is designed as a simple and direct integration into BT loss.
 It preserves the probabilistic foundation, requires no architectural changes, and incurs negligible computational overhead.
 We show that across diverse LLM backbones and training datasets, \ours consistently improves reward model performance.